Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/time-as-a-loop.md

 At the tip of where the grounding pin would have been, a spark of roads explodes into the pathways that feed night city's streets.

+Do you remember what happened when Johnny tried to pull the chip out of V's head when they first met?
+What happened to Johnny when V overloaded the chip plugged into *his* head?